schreter/hue_rule_configurator/README.md

 states in parallel (indicated by `uses: 2`), e.g., for cycling through scenes on `on` button and cycling between off and nightlight scene on `off` button.

 If `timeout` is set, then the state sensor resets to 0 after this timeout (HH:MM:SS).
+Depending on use count, this will create one or two rules to reset the state after timeout.

+State virtual sensor creates one CLIP sensor.

 ### Switch sensor